 IIRC it was every 20 seconds over a good few hours.

 I used a Nikon DSLR on a tripod.
 As to software, I used adobe lightroom and aftereffects.

-Hoping to do another one at the October camp D3 K300NJH- picking it up next week!
+Hoping to do another one at the October camp D3 K300NJH- still going strong

 D3 K400NJH- gone to car heaven